Rupert28/WeatherFlow/README.txt

 == Frequently Asked Questions ==

+= Can I display daily or weekly forecasts? =

+Support for this is in the pipeline.
+WeatherFlow was initially built as a custom solution for a private business, hence the niche functionality.
+More features coming soon!

 = Where can I get an OpenWeatherMap API key? =

 You can sign up for a free account at [OpenWeatherMap](https://openweathermap.org/api) and obtain your API key from your account dashboard.